popekim/dev-docs-en/coding-standards/csharp.md

     }
     ```

-47. Prefer not to return `null` from any function, especially from a `public` one.
+1. Prefer not to return `null` from any function, especially from a `public` one.
 However, you sometimes need to do this to avoid throwing exceptions.

-48. If `null` is returned from any function.
+1. If `null` is returned from any function.
 Postfix the function name with `OrNull`.

     ```cs
     public string GetNameOrNull();
     ```

-49. Try not to use an object initializer.
-Use explicit constructor with named parameters instead.
-Two exceptions.
-    a.
-When the object is created at one place only. (e.g, one-time DTO)
-    b.
-When the object is created inside a static method of the owning class. (e.g, factory pattern)
+1. Utilize in-line Lambda expressions exclusively for single, straightforward statements.

+1. Avoid object initializer unless it is used with `required` modifier(C# 11.0) and init-only setter (C# 9.0)

-50. Declare the variable for an `out` parameter on a seprate line.
+1. Declare the variable for an `out` parameter on a seprate line.
 Do NOT declare it int the argument list.

-51. Do not use the null coalescing operator, introduced in C# 7.0.
+1. Do not use the null coalescing operator, introduced in C# 7.0.

-52. Do not use `using` declaration, introduced in C# 8.0.
+1. Do not use `using` declaration, introduced in C# 8.0.
 Use `using` statement instead.

-53. Always specify a data type after `new` keyword unless you are using annoymous type inside a function.
+1. Always specify a data type after `new` keyword unless you are using annoymous type inside a function.

-54. Use private init-only setter(`private init`), introduced in C# 9.0, wherever possible.
+1. Use private init-only setter(`private init`), introduced in C# 9.0, wherever possible.

-55. Use file scoped namespace declarations, introduced in C# 10.0.
+1. Use file scoped namespace declarations, introduced in C# 10.0.

-56. When strong-typing a generic type, use `readonly record struct`, introduced in C# 10.0.
+1. When strong-typing a generic type, use `readonly record struct`, introduced in C# 10.0.

 ## II.
 Code Formatting

 1. Use Visual Studio's default for tabs.
 If another IDE is used, use 4 spaces instead of a real tab.

-2. Always place an opening curly brace (`{`) in a new line
+1. Always place an opening curly brace (`{`) in a new line

-3. Add curly braces even if there's only one line in the scope
+1. Add curly braces even if there's only one line in the scope

     ```cs
     if (bSomething)